 - starting from the highest-priority policy and moving down the list, for each policy:

-- write the policy, review it, and iterate it it's good enough quality
+- write the policy, review it, and iterate it until it's just good enough quality

 - prioritize the list of controls described in the policy